-For easier cold weather starting, make sure that all of the components of the engine electrical system are properly maintained.
-All electrical wiring and connections should be free of the following: fraying, damaged insulation and corrosion.
+For easier cold weather starting, make sure that all the components of the engine electrical system are properly maintained.
+All electrical wiring and connections should be free of the following: fraying, damaged insulation, and corrosion.
 Batteries should be kept fully charged and warm.
 The batteries and the battery cables need to be the proper size for the application.

-Various starting aids are available in order to assist with cold engine starts in low temperature conditions.
+Various starting aids are available to assist with cold engine starts in low temperature conditions.
 Follow the recommendations that are provided by the manufacturer of the starting aid.
-Refer to the foreword section of this Special Publication, "Aftermarket Products and Warranty".
+Refer to the "Aftermarket Products and Warranty" article in the " Warranty Information" section of this special publication.